astroprofsmith/intromodern.github.io/_sources/c10force.md

-This is the resolution of the dilemma we first encountered at the end of {numref}`Chapter %s <ch4vel>`: the acceleration is a *second* derivative, so time dilation comes into play in an even more complex manner, through the $d/dt$.
-Time dilation depends on the total relative speed, not just the separate perpendicular components.
+This is the resolution of the dilemma we first encountered at the end of {numref}`Chapter %s <ch4vel>`: the acceleration is a *second* derivative, so time dilation comes into play in an even more complex manner, through the two applications of $d/dt$.
+Time dilation depends on the total relative speed, not just the separate perpendicular components of velocity.
 The total speed, including all directions, combined with the effect of time dilation through the various $\gamma$ and $dt$ factors, provides the mechanism by which the motion in one dimension can affect the motion in a perpendicular direction, ensuring that the total speed never goes above $c$.

 For example, let's say a particle has both $v_x$ and $v_y$ greater than zero.
 Further, let's say that there is a force acting on this particle in only the $x$ direction that is increasing the speed
 $\beta$.
-If you look at $[K_4]^2$ (the third component of the Minkowski force) in {eq}`acc4dgam`, there are two terms.
-If $v_y>0$, then $\gamma^2v_y\beta d\beta/dt>0$.
+If you look at $[K_4]^2$ (the third component of the Minkowski force) in Equation {eq}`acc4dgam`, there are two terms.
+If
+$v_y>0$, and the total speed is increasing ($d\beta/dt>0$), then
+$\gamma^2v_y\beta d\beta/dt>0$.
 If there is no force in the $y$ direction, then $[K_4]^2=0$, which means $dv_y/dt<0$, to make sure these two terms cancel out.
 The particle must slow down in the $y$ direction as it keeps increasing its velocity in the $x$ direction.